Gathering detailed insights and metrics for error-ex

 str

-: The string to append- Use the delimiter
+: The string to append

 %s

-1var errorEx = require('error-ex'); 2 3var SyntaxError = errorEx('SyntaxError', {fileName: errorEx.append('in %s')}); 4 5var err = new SyntaxError('improper indentation'); 6err.fileName = '/a/b/c/d/foo.js'; 7throw err; 8 9/* 10 SyntaxError: improper indentation in /a/b/c/d/foo.js 11 at tryReadme() (readme.js:7:1) 12*/
+to specify where in the string the value should go1var errorEx = require('error-ex'); 2 3var SyntaxError = errorEx('SyntaxError', {fileName: errorEx.append('in %s')}); 4 5var err = new SyntaxError('improper indentation'); 6err.fileName = '/a/b/c/d/foo.js'; 7throw err; 8 9/* 10 SyntaxError: improper indentation in /a/b/c/d/foo.js 11 at tryReadme() (readme.js:7:1) 12*/

 Licensed under the MIT License.
 You can find a copy of it in LICENSE.